-If you’re ready to share your passion for physical education with junior high and high school students, choose the physical education 7-12 endorsement.
-At Wayne State, you’ll study anatomy, exercise physiology, and biomechanics – all important things to understand as a teacher of physical education.
+If you’re ready to share your passion for physical education with junior high and high school students, choose a physical education degree from Wayne State.
+In the 7-12 physical education endorsement program, you’ll study anatomy, exercise physiology, and biomechanics – all important things to understand as a physical education or gym teacher.
 Get ready for your career in teaching health and P.E. with this route.
 Wayne State’s excellent reputation for teacher education ensures your degree will carry weight in the marketplace.

 Percent of recent WSC graduates employed or in graduate school

 In addition to choosing the physical education (7-12) subject endorsement, you will also need to select a field endorsement or a second subject endorsement in order to receive your B.A. or B.S.

 Education core: 27-33

 To graduate from WSC: 120 hours minimum (education programs may require more)

 Licensing and Certification: Wayne State academic programs are designed to prepare students for licensure or certification in Nebraska.
 If you plan to pursue licensure or certification in a state other than Nebraska, please check that state's licensing board to determine their licensing requirements.
 Authorization may be required from them prior to beginning a clinical or field experience in that state.
 Learn more.

 Wayne State has the keys to your success and offers just what you need to become well prepared for the real world.